MicrosoftDocs/microsoft-community-training/microsoft-community-training/infrastructure-management/configure-your-platform-infrastructure/2_setup-custom-domain-url.md

 3. Select Applications under Manage and select the application

-4. Under reply URL, please add your new custom domain URL in the below format <https://{customdomain}/signin-b2c>.  (e.g.: <https://contosolearning.contoso.com/signin-b2c> )
+4. Under reply URL, please add your new custom domain URL in the format, "https:// {custom domain} /signin-b2c".
+For example, "https://contosolearning.contoso.com/signin-b2c".

    > [!NOTE]
    > Please ensure the case for "/signin-b2c" is exactly as mentioned since the URL is case sensitive.